cobaltpngsituation/cobaltpngsituation/README.md

 Enemies to lovers ships (I don't like this trope most of the time)

 Politics (idc hearing abt it, but am not political)

+Poop jokes (keep it to a minimum, pls)

 The term 'femboy' and 'goon' (they make me uncomfy)